 ‘Could be the devil.’
 The words made it all the way out of his mouth and there was a short silence while they pondered what that could mean.
 She made a funny choking sound and he realised she was trying to swear.
 Didn’t work.
 Shit.

 ‘Anyway,’ she went on as though nothing had happened.
-‘It’s a force of good.
-Everyone guaranteed a hundred years.
-No pain at all.
+‘It’s a force for good.
+No suffering, no danger.
 Nothing bad.’

 ‘Nothing bad.’
 He said.
 ‘Nothing…’ It was possible, sometimes, to communicate like that.
 Get across a point without saying it.
 There were times he was grateful he still had his thoughts, but most of the time he wished he didn’t.
 That abyss came closer by the day, opening out before him so he could see the emptiness for which he was destined.

-‘You have to be thankful that in the end, good won.’
+‘You have to be thankful that in the end, The Good won.’
 She said, shining him a brilliant white toothed smile.
 Her smile had never been white, nor cheerful.
-It had been yellow and mean, like a stray dog with bared teeth.
+It had been yellow and mean, like the snarl of a stray dog.

 ‘Yes.
 Good won.’

 And the days passed this way, uniform and perfect.
-They had two kids, and on a daily basis, even as he took care of them and played with them, Jerry envisioned smothering them in their sleep or drowning them in the bath.
-They weren’t his children, really – they belonged like everything else to the eye in the sky.
-The only difference was they’d never had it any other way.
-They had no idea their bodies should be theirs to control, not the insane being that scrutinized their every move.
+They had two kids together, and on a daily basis, even as he took care of them and played with them, Jerry envisioned smothering them in their sleep or drowning them in the bath.
+They weren’t his children, really – they belonged, like everything else, to the eye in the sky.
+The only difference was that they’d never had it any other way.

 But there were no suicides, no murders, and the world hummed along without mishap for decades.